 Terma is also able to fully support the product in the field and has developed high quality user training material and user documentation.

-The central checkout system is built from a suite of software tools and can run on a single workstation or a network of workstations and servers without software modifications – allowing any system to be “right-sized” for a specific case.
+The central checkout system is built from a suite of software tools and can run on a variety of machines without software modifications – allowing any system to be “right-sized” for a specific case.

 Communication with other elements of the EGSE (SCOEs, FEEs) is done by communication protocols with TCP/IP as the underling layer.